gabolera/backend-microservice-arch/readme.md

-## Fullstack Architecture and Implementation Notes
+## Backend Architecture and Implementation Notes

 ### Overview

+> [!NOTE]
 > Many questions that would be relevant were not clarified in the [questions](#Questions) challenge, but we will build the application with a focus on scale, performance and good architectural practices!
 With that, we will follow some premises.

 - Payload of `POST /data` is a not structured JSON, but has every contains `id`, `timestamp`, e `payload` (where payload is any object)

-Requests are fully synchronous, and the response is sent only after data is successfully committed to the database
+- Requests are fully synchronous, and the response is sent only after data is successfully committed to the database

 - A response time of 500ms is considered average for the backend (excluding client connection time)